CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 39. Pixel Fading Doors are not allowed.
 You must be able to use a lock pick on any part of the door/prop.

-40. Gangs may base around their flags in order to protect claimed territory.
+40. Gangs may base near flags in order to protect claimed territory.

 41. You may not use no-collided props in a base for any reason.
 The only exception is props that can be shot through.